hfboyce/tableau_course/_sources/lessons/tableau2.md

 4\.
-You'll notice that Tableau's been kind and has actually made us a new continuous dimension named `Diameter (bin)`.
+You'll notice that Tableau's been kind and has made us a new continuous dimension named `Diameter (bin)`.
 Right-click on this new field and click on **Edit** from the dropdown menus.

 This is where we are going to change the bin size.